$199.00

 Run the antenna as a sloped system for good NVIS and DX results, or a flat top for good NVIS results.
 We test the antennas at 6 feet, however higher placement will enhance DX results while lower placement will enhance NVIS.

-We are dedicated to improving all of our antennas.
-Specifications and descriptions are subject to change without notice.
+Specifications, prices, and descriptions are subject to change without notice.

 Reviews